 not fully prepared.

-I like to run- but this year had a ski accident in March, tore an
+I like to run- but little over a year ago had a ski accident in

-ACL in my right knee, had surgery in May and have been healing back
+March, tore an ACL in my right knee, had surgery and have been

 The first things people usually notice about me